LloydDunn/task_list_app_deployment_terraform/README.md

 ```

 You may want to take some time here to formulate some questions for things to find out more about.
 "How" and "why" questions in particular are good places to start.
+For example:

 - What is an Elastic Container Registry?
 Why are we using it?
 - How will Elastic Beanstalk make use of the S3 bucket?

-The CI-CD

 ## Tasks